 Government Central Hospital located at the foot of the dramatic Zomba plateau in the old colonial town and ex-capital city, Zomba, which is in the Southern part of Malawi about an hour drive North of Blantyre.
 The hospital functions as a tertiary referral centre, receiving patients from district hospitals in the Eastern Region of Malawi, health centres within Zomba and self-referrals.
 Queen Elizabeth Central Hospital in Blantyre takes the most complex cases and is also the location of the country’s only medical school.
 The Zomba Central Hospital itself is made up of some old original buildings and some new government funded buildings, only some of which are in use.

 The hospital has 4 main departments – surgery (including a male ward, female ward, clinic and 3 operating theatres), adult medicine (including male and female wards, male and female TB/isolation wards, a prison ward, medical clinic, HIV HAART clinic, staff clinic), paediatrics (including a medical paeds ward, a surgical paeds ward, a nutrition ward, a neonatal unit, a kangaroo baby care unit and the under 5s clinic), an eye clinic and Obs & Gynae (including a labour ward, prenatal ward, postnatal ward and gynae clinic).
 The hospital also has a 4 bed ICU, a rudimentary laboratory, radiology department and a physiotherapy unit.

 At the Outpatient department, patients are able to visit the various clinics with and without referral.
 Zomba is also home to the school of nursing.

-The hospital has 500 beds, but the hospital runs at 2 times capacity with patients sharing beds/lying on the floor and under other beds, especially in paediatric wards.
+The hospital has around 400 beds, but the hospital runs at 2 times capacity with patients sharing beds/lying on the floor and under other beds, especially in paediatric wards.

 The hospital encourages community surgery, i.e. they try to give capacity and training to the district hospital staff to try to enable them to manage cases, rather to refer on.
 Visiting surgeons would be encouraged to visit local district hospitals and provide training.
-They conduct medical health camps in the surrounding health centres and the high employment within the tea estates makes occupation health a priority.
+They also conduct medical health camps in the surrounding health centres.